Has a Death Occurred? We Are Available 24/7 (360) 523-2489

 He is survived by his wife of 71 years, Velma Koons Williams of Seattle, Washington; his daughter, Leta Maco (Dave), San Ramon, California; his son, Joe Williams (Elizabeth Broderick) of Seattle, Washington; five grandchildren; and three great-grandchildren.

 Burial will be at the Tahoma National Cemetery.
 A Memorial Service will be held at 11:30 a.m.
-Friday, August 9, 2019 at the Puyallup United Methodist Church, 1919 W. Pioneer Way, Puyallup, WA 98371.To send flowers to the family of Grady Williams, please visit Tribute Store
+Friday, August 9, 2019 at the Puyallup United Methodist Church, 1919 W. Pioneer Way, Puyallup, WA 98371.To send flowers to the family or plant a tree in memory of Grady Williams, please visit Tribute Store